 Field-hunting tip

-Look in dolomitic marbles country — that is the host setting where wiserite typically forms.
+Look in dolomitic marbles country, the host setting where wiserite typically forms.
 If you start seeing dolomite, quartz, cinnabar in float, you are in the right ground.
 Field specimens usually show a fibrous, prismatic, radial aggregates habit, so train your eye for that shape before scanning the outcrop.